RecNes/free-proxy-hunter/README.md

 # Free Proxy Hunter
-App gets the list of the max 10 free proxies and tests response times of the proxies, then returns top 3 proxies as list with their response times.
+This app can get the list of the max 10 free proxies and tests response times of the proxies, then returns top 3 proxies as list with their response times.

 ## Installation: